vetrugan1/Ph.Viewer/GenerelR/README.md

 # GenerelR
-This is standart programm for to view a photo/
+This is programm for to view a photo/